 A bear market of that magnitude is rare—according to Yardeni Research, only one other bear market since 1929 has been worse.
 (That was between 1930-32, when the S&P 500 lost 83% of its value.)
 However, Investors should pay attention to the magnitude of losses, perhaps more so than their frequency, because of the time it takes to recover from these kinds of extreme losses.

-In the case of the last bear market, it took around four years for the S&P 500 to make up all of its lost ground.
+In the case of that 2008 bear market, it took around four years for the S&P 500 to make up all its lost ground.
+The S&P 500 did not break to a new all-time high until March 2013.
 Add to that the 517 days from peak-to-trough of the bear market itself, and you get a total of five-and-a-half years of time lost trying to reclaim market value.

 Lessons Learned